-As an investment manager, State Street Global Advisors' have discretionary proxy voting authority over most of their client accounts.
-They carefully vote these proxies in the manner that will protect and promote the long-term economic value of their client investments.
+As an investment manager, State Street has discretionary proxy voting authority over most of its client accounts.
+State Street carefully vote these proxies in the manner that will protect and promote the long-term economic value of its client investments.